mbellehumeur/SlicerCast/README.md

 Each resource server establishes only **outbound encrypted connections** to the Cast Hub, which functions exclusively as a  **routing  appliance**.
 Because no inbound ports need to be opened on hospital or enterprise networks, the resource servers remain protected behind existing firewalls and are never directly reachable from the public internet.

-It also simplifies providing resources since the IT department only needs to add a hostname and rules for the hub.
-They do not have to change DNS every time a new resource is available for use.
+It also simplifies providing resources in-house  since the IT department only needs to add a hostname and rules for the hub.
+They do not have to touch their networking every time a new resource server is available for use.
+They only have to configure a shared key for it in their auth server.

 For the hub, it provides a significantly reduced attack surface and minimizes operational security risk since it maintains no storage or database.